 I first visited Mazunte back in 2018 and absolutely loved it.
 Mazunte has started to grow a bit in popularity, partially thanks to the boom of tourism to neighboring Puerto Escondido.
 Inevitably, people were going to spread to Oaxaca’s other coastal paradises.
 However, Mazunte is still Oaxaca’s premier beach destination for travelers looking for peace and quiet in contrast to the party scene of Puerto Escondido.

-I’m back in Mazunte now in January 2021, and will admit that it’s changed a little bit.
+I came back to Mazunte in January 2021, and will admit that it’s changed a little bit.
 Like many beach towns in Mexico, Mazunte’s rapidly growing popularity is difficult for its infrastructure to keep up with.
-As of January 2021, it still maintains a rustic vibe, although the main strip has started to resemble other beach towns like Tulum or Canggu.
+As of January 2021, it still maintains a rustic vibe, although the main strip has started to resemble other beach towns like Tulum.
 It is still infinitely more tranquil than Puerto Escondido, and even neighboring Zipolite.
 If you’re looking for something more barebones, Chacahua is the new alternative among my fellow traveling hippies.

 How To Get To Mazunte